 Root canal therapy is a treatment performed to eliminate infection from a tooth’s root canal system, protect against future reinfection, and save the tooth from extraction.
 To do this, harmful bacteria and infected pulp tissue are removed from inside the tooth, the root canals and pulp chamber are extensively cleansed, and the tooth is filled and sealed.

-At Arcadia Endodontics, our board-certified endodontists—Dr. Kevin Axx and Dr. Collin Clatanoff—are highly skilled and experienced in performing root canal therapy using state-of-the-art techniques that promote long-term success and optimal patient comfort.
+At Arcadia Endodontics, Dr. Axx, Dr. Clatanoff, and Dr. Anderson are highly skilled and experienced in performing root canal therapy using state-of-the-art techniques that promote long-term success and optimal patient comfort.
 In fact, our practice is one of only a few in Phoenix and the surrounding areas to employ the GentleWave® System, which is a minimally invasive alternative to traditional root canal therapy that can result in more thorough bacteria removal and disinfection, little to no discomfort, and a reduced potential for future retreatment.